March 16 – 19, 2026

 In-Person ONLY Session | NASW CEUs Available In-Person LIVE Only

-ACRC’s Chief Policy & Practice Advisor and ACRC’s Public Policy Committee Chairs will guide us through the current, yet ever changing, public policy landscape and how it intersects and affects the work you do.
-This will be an interactive event where we will share critical information, learn from each other, answer questions, and discuss opportunities for policy solutions to support access to the right care at the right time for children, youth, and families.
+ACRC’s Chief Policy & Practice Advisor and ACRC’s Public Policy Committee Chairs will guide us through the current, yet ever changing, global public policy landscape, including what’s on the horizon and how it intersects with and affects the work you do.
+This will be an interactive event where we will share critical information, learn from each other, answer questions, and discuss opportunities for advocacy that align with your values, priorities, and capacity in support of children, youth, and families.
 Enter with curiosity and leave inspired to take action.

 speaker headshot Lisette Burton, JD